MadhukaPalihakkara/MyRepo/h6-Iceberg.md

 •	To get the benefit of Tore users have to use it correctly.

-## a) Install TOR browser and access TOR network (
+## a) Install TOR browser and access TOR network

-1. Download the Tor browser package
+1. Download the Tor browser package  (torproject.org, n.d.)
 ### https://www.torproject.org/download/

 2. Verify the signature